utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I'm a high school student interested in cybersecurity.
 I'm Security+ and CCNA-certified.
-I have also been a national finalist at the [premier high school cybersecurity competition](https://www.uscyberpatriot.org/) for the past 3 years, working on making it to a fourth :)
+I have also been a national finalist at the [premier high school cybersecurity competition](https://www.uscyberpatriot.org/) for the past 3 years, working on making it to a fourth.